 Field-hunting tip

-Look in metasomatic rocks country — that is the host setting where olkhonskite typically forms.
+Look in metasomatic rocks country, the host setting where olkhonskite typically forms.
 If you start seeing vesuvianite, diopside, calcite in float, you are in the right ground.
 Field specimens usually show a fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.